niczabigl/nzabala-starwars-dutty-front-angular/README.md

 ## Development server
 Install node.js first at `https://nodejs.org/es/download/`
-Git Clone nzabala-backend-developer-assessment-front at `https://github.com/niczabigl/nzabala-Backend-developer-assessment-front` cd into folder project.
+cd into folder project.

 Run `npm install` , and `ng update`.

-Go to `nzabala-Backend-developer-assessment-front\src\app\app-config.ts` and change this url, for que backend server app deployed, something like `http://localhost:8080/axa/` if you used as default path and default tomcat deploy.
+Go to `nzabala-Backend-developer-assessment-front\src\app\app-config.ts` and change this url, for que backend server app deployed.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.